might-and-magic/mmarch/README.md

 Copy all diff files (i.e. non-resource file and extract in-archive resource files that are different, including added, modified or deleted. read [§ Details](#details-of-diff_folder-of-compare) if needed) in the two `ARCHIVE_FILE_OR_FOLDER`s, to `DIFF_FOLDER`.

-Note that if `DIFF_FOLDER` exsits, it will perform a merger of old diff and new diff by cleaning up old diff files.
+Note that if `DIFF_FOLDER` exsits, it will perform a merger of old diff files and new diff files by cleaning up old diff files.
 Therefore, you can do: `mmarch compare VERSION_1 VERSION_2 filesonly diff_folder` and then `mmarch compare VERSION_2 VERSION_3 filesonly diff_folder`.
 It's OK to do VER1 -> VER2 then VER2 -> VER3, or VER1 -> VER3 then VER2 -> VER3.
 But VER1 -> VER2 then VER1 -> VER3 will cause problem.
 This merger (cleanup) is only performed in `filesonly` command, and not in `nsis` or `batch`.

 ### `compare-files-to-nsis`/`-batch`